We will always treat your information with the utmost care and respect.

 2.2 When you apply for a job through the application form in our career section, we collect the data you provide us with by submitting this form (your name, e-mail address, telephone number, Skype id) and further documentation that you may be asked to provide during the recruitment process.
 This information is necessary to carry out the recruitment process in order to take steps to possibly enter into a contract.

-In such cases we will process your personal information given our legitimate interest in undertaking marketing activities to offer you products or services that may be of your interest.
 You can always opt-out of receiving marketing communications from us by following the unsubscribe instructions included in each of our marketing communications.

 In certain circumstances we may share and disclose your personal data as described below.